ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 configuration, secret keys, the content of messages, and intermediate values) are shown in hexadecimal.
 The request and response here are minimal;
 the purpose of this example is to show the cryptographic operations.
-In this example, the client is configured with the oblivious proxy URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the oblivious encapsulation URI `https://example.com/oblivious/request`.
+In this example, the client is configured with the Oblivious Relay URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
 The oblivious target URI, i.e., the resource the client ultimately wishes to fetch, is `https://example.com`.

-To begin the process, the oblivious encapsulation resource generates a key pair.
+To begin the process, the Oblivious Gateway Resource generates a key pair.
 In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair {{?X25519=RFC7748}}.
 The X25519 secret key is: